Pipefish, together with seahorses, form the family Syngnathidae.

 This is why some people choose to also use frozen foods and to also enrich the foods to offer them a complete nutritional diet.

-You may be able to transition your pipefish onto frozen food, but some pipefish don’t recognise this as a food source despite attempts at retraining them.
+You may be able to transition your pipefish onto frozen food, but some pipefish don’t recognize this as a food source despite attempts at retraining them.

 You can also get most of the live foods listed above in frozen form.
 Use a cheese grater to make the food small enough for your pipefish to eat.